-Creating a tree diagram, like the one started below, is one way to organize all the outcomes of a sample space.
+Creating a, like the one started at right, is one way to organize all the outcomes of a sample space.
 This structure organizes the list by connecting each bus with each activity.

 On your paper, complete this tree diagram to show all of the different travel options that Renae could take.
 What is the probability that Renae does not read on the way home?